Share On Social!

 “The job losses we’ve seen during COVID-19 mean that many individuals who lost their employer-based health insurance due to COVID-19 are experiencing insulin access issues for the first time in their lives,” Christel Marchand Aprigliano, Beyond Type 1’s chief advocacy officer, told Healio.
 “List prices for insulin are high, so a sudden insurance loss may leave an individual facing a high price tag at the pharmacy counter.
 GetInsulin.org helps connect people to the assistance options out there.”

 The ‘Get Insulin’ Initiative Goes Live

-However, GetInsulin.org is a tech tool that cuts through that confusion.
+However, GetInsulin.org aims to make things easier.
 It connects people to help available for them specifically.
 Beyond Type 1, co-founded by Nick Jonas, is changing what it means to live with diabetes, according to the CEO of the ADA—one of the initiative’s partners—Tracey D. Brown.

 “GetInsulin.org, a critical tool for people who need insulin right now,” Brown said in a press release.
 “We need to both connect people to lifesaving solutions today and work towards a system that doesn’t leave so many in need of help accessing a drug they need to stay alive.”

 Through platforms, programs, resources, and grants, Beyond Type 1 is uniting the global diabetes community and providing solutions to improve lives today.
 With COVID-19, older people and people with underlying health conditions—including diabetes—appear to be at higher risk for significant complications.

 Type 1 diabetes occurs when an individual’s body is unable to produce insulin.
 Type 2 diabetes occurs when an individual’s body is resistant to its insulin or when the pancreas doesn’t have enough of it.
 Insulin is the most critical factor in the regulation of plasma glucose homeostasis and blood glucose level.